 When considering solutions, security and ease of use for patients, ability to develop a robust product, and long-term reliability were the biggest factors for Agilix.
 They knew that cellular was better than WiFi for patients and found there was no competition with the embedded cellular model from Blues Wireless.
 Blues Wireless Notecard helps bring quality care to patients in the comfort of their homes.
-With 10 years of connectivity and 500 MB of data to transmit data securely, this allows Agilix to continue innovating.
+With 500 MB of cellular connectivity data to transmit data securely, the Notecard allows Agilix to continue innovating.

 “Blues Wireless' embedded data plan helped us reduce our price to go to market and ultimately have a wider impact on patients who need it.” - Rakshit Sharma, Founder and CEO, Agilix Health

 Quality and accessibility were the other major considerations for Agilix.
 If this was going to work, it needed to be scalable and repeatable.
 Working with Blues Wireless allowed them to drastically reduce costs, getting this technology into the hands of patients who otherwise wouldn't have been able to afford it.

 In addition to improved health outcomes for the patients, Agilix's goal is to drastically reduce financial burdens for the entire healthcare system.
 "If we can reduce ER visits by 50%, this will lead to tremendous cost savings for the hospital, for the payer and for the patient," said Rakshit.